-Dreaming of updating your home?
+Dreaming of updating your home or garden?
 If you’ve got the ideas, we could help make them a reality with an affordable home improvement loan designed to suit you.

-Whether its a large project like a new kitchen or bathroom or just a fresh lick of paint or sprucing up the garden, a home improvement loan from The Co-op Credit Union could unlock your plans and help you create the home you’re dreaming of.
+Whether its a large project like a new kitchen or bathroom or just a fresh lick of paint or sprucing up your outdoor space, a home improvement loan from The Co-op Credit Union could unlock your plans and help you create the home you’re dreaming of.

 Home improvement loans are one of our most popular products, and every year, we help hundreds of members get their plans off the ground with our affordable and flexible loans.
 Borrow from just £50 up to £15,000 at competitive rates and payback at a pace to suit you.

 With a quick decision, once approved you’ll have the cash on hand putting you in a strong position to shop around for the best prices on whatever you need to buy.